sparisi/gym_minatar/README.md

 - In Seaquest and Space Invaders, observations do not encode shooting cooldowns.
 - In Seaquest and Space Invaders, observations do not encode when just-spawned entities will move (they have no trail yet).
-- In Seaquest, gauges do not represent exactly how much oxygen the agent has left, and how many divers it is carrying.
+- In Seaquest, gauges do not represent the exact amount of oxygen left or the exact number of divers carried.

 Nonetheless, single observations (without stacking) should be sufficient for acting near-optimally in all games.